Our thinking

 Definition of AI

 There is no legally recognized definition of "AI" in Japan.
-The Draft AI Guidelines for Business published by METI and the Ministry of Internal Affairs and Communications ("Draft AI Guidelines for Business") note that there is currently no established definition for AI and that it is difficult to strictly define its scope.
-However, for the purpose of the Draft AI Guidelines for Business document, METI states that AI is an abstract concept that includes AI systems themselves, as well as machine learning software and programs.3
+The Guidelines note that there is currently no established definition for AI and that it is difficult to strictly define its scope.
+However, for the purpose of the Guidelines, AI is an abstract concept that includes AI systems themselves as well as machine-learning software and programs.3

 Territorial scope

-As noted above, at this time, there are no laws or regulations in Japan that expressly govern the development, use, or provision of AI.
-The non-binding METI Guidelines do not refer to a territorial scope or contemplate extra-territorial jurisdiction; nor do they distinguish between on-shore and off-shore entities or actions.
-However, the proponents of the Proposed AI Bill are considering the appropriate territorial scope for a regulatory system.
+As noted above, at this time, there are no laws or regulations in Japan specifically enacted to regulate AI.
+The Guidelines do not refer to a territorial scope or contemplate extra-territorial jurisdiction, nor do they distinguish between on-shore and off-shore entities or actions.
+However, the Proposed AI Bill may set out the appropriate territorial scope for a regulatory system.

 Sectoral scope

-As noted above, at this time, there are no laws or regulations in Japan that expressly govern the development, use, or provision of AI.
+As noted above, at this time, there are no specific laws or regulations in Japan that directly regulate AI.
 Accordingly, there is no specific sectoral scope at this stage.

 Compliance roles